riccardobl/hypergate/README.md

 hypergate-manager utils install aae6437614e28a2f87b7ccacc73332c343fdfe9cf974dcdee4f19611a78f6648
 ```

-### Machine 1: Create the docker overlay container
+### Machine 1: Create the docker overlay network

-We will install hypergate  create a network called overlay, that will be used to connect the services to the hypergate network.
+Same as machine 2, this is the network that will bridge to the hypergate network.

 ```bash
 hypergate-manager network create aae6437614e28a2f87b7ccacc73332c343fdfe9cf974dcdee4f19611a78f6648 overlay